tobspr-games/shapez.io/README.md

 10. It is reccomended you create a new folder within your user folder for housing repos, but this is completely optional.
 Running `mkdir [name]` creates a new folder without having to open a Windows Explorer window. `cd` into it.
 11. `gh repo clone tobspr/shapez.io` to make sure the game's code is on your system.
 If you want to clone it into a different folder, `cd` into it.
 Personally,
 12. `git remote add upstream https://github.com/tobspr/shapez.io.git` for resetting branches to the current and official build on GitHub.
 13. Set up branches for development.
 If you just want to build and not make anything, skip this step.
 On your fork, you should create a new branch.
 Each unique pull request should have its own branch.
 Reserve the `master` branch to being level with `tobspr/master`.
-Run `git reset --hard upstream/(username)/master && git push --force` to reset your master to be level with mine.
+Run `git reset --hard upstream/(username)/master && git push --force` to reset your master to be level with the main one.
 Make sure all of your current work is on the branch you created.

 **EXECUTION**
 1. Start `cmd.exe`